 The spiritual life is an integral part of the education of a student at St. Luke’s School.
 We do not look on it as an addition, but as the unifying principle that nourishes and enriches our curriculum.

-Each day begins with a prayer.
+Each day begins with prayers.
+Students also pray before lunch and at various times throughout the day.
 During the Advent and Lenten seasons, the morning announcements contain a theme relative to the Season and are intended to set the tone for the day.

-On the first Friday of each month, there is a special school Liturgy prepared by the students under the direction of their teachers.
+On the first Friday of each month at 8:30 am, there is a special school Liturgy prepared by the students under the direction of their teachers.
 Each grade level has its turn in the preparation and participation of the liturgy, giving the students a deeper appreciation of the value of the Mass.
+Family members are always welcome to attend.

 The parish priests hear confessions for students in grades 3-8.
-Each class is given a scheduled time during the school year.
+Each class is given scheduled times during the school year.

 Stations of the Cross